 - The new virus particles travel to the cell membrane → formation of a membrane bud around the virus particles (budding)

-- Viral neuraminidase cleaves the neuraminic acid → virus exits the cell
+- Viral neuraminidase (N) cleaves the neuraminic acid → virions exit the cell

 - Host cell dies → cellular breakdown triggers a strong immune response

 - Two subtypes of viruses (e.g., human and swine influenza) infect the same cell and exchange genetic segments (reassortment) to create new subtypes (e.g., H3N1 → H2N1).

 - Occurs in particular when human pathogenic and animal pathogenic influenza viruses exchange genetic information

 - Causes pandemics (limited to a specific time period)

 Small shifts in a panda's habitat can cause epic dread: Shifts can cause pandemics and drifts cause epidemics.

 The clinical presentation of influenza infection is asymptomatic or mild in 75% of cases.
 Influenza presents with very characteristic features, hence the term “flu-like symptoms”.

 - Incubation period: a few hours to several days